 COL: Field name.

 DES: Description of the field.

 REF: Cross-reference to the documentation.

-FIL: File name(s) in which the field is found.

 Sample Relational Records

 3.3 Semantic Network ASCII Unit Record Format

 The file "SU" contains individual records for both semantic types and relations.

 Each record begins with a unique identifier field (UI) which contains the four character UI.
 These are of the form "T001", "T002", etc. Each field in a record begins on a new line and may continue over several lines.
 Some fields are optional.